sjfine/Top5-Reddit-RestAPI/README.md

 # Top5-Reddit-RestAPI

-Description: restAPI that returns (as a JSON object) the top 5 reddit article titles given a subreddit.
+Description: restAPI that returns (as a JSON object) the subreddit description, the top 5 reddit article titles of this given subreddit, and the list of authors who wrote these top 5 articles, in order.
 Written in Python utilizing Flask framework.
+Notes: testAPI.py is for local manual testing, RedditTestAPI.py is automated unit testing utilizing the testing boilerplate the flask framework provides.

 How it works: